FVLMS/2026-ongoing-competency/docs/how-to-create-material.md

 2. Edit the title
 3. Upload the PDF (Choose File > Click Upload > Click Save)
 4. Save the Material without changing anything else
+5. Follow the steps in the How To Create Evaluation article to attach a pre-evaluation to the introduction material: [https://fvlms.github.io/2026-ongoing-competency/how-to-create-evaluation/#attach-the-evaluation-to-a-training-object](https://fvlms.github.io/2026-ongoing-competency/how-to-create-evaluation/#attach-the-evaluation-to-a-training-object)

 ---